-The Institute has three full-time academic staff.
-They are Professor Jan Glazewski, Ms Amanda Mkhonza and Professor Alexander Paterson.
-Mrs Olivia Rumble joined the Institute on a part-time two-year contract in January 2018.
-Professor Derry Devine, continues to be a member of the Institute as an Emeritus Professor.
-Dr Jenny Hall and Dr Remy Kinna are currently honorary research associates of the Institute.
-The Institute’s administration is attended to by Mrs Toni Murphy.
+The Institute has two full-time academic staff members.
+They are Ms Amanda Mkhonza (lecturer) and Professor Alexander Paterson.
+Mrs Olivia Rumble (senior lecturer) joined the Institute on a part-time two-year contract in January 2018.
+Professor Derry Devine and Prof Jan Glazewski continue to be members of the Institute as Emeritus Professors.
+The Institute’s administration is attended to by Ms Rene Franke.

 Professor Jan Glazewski

 Jan Glazewski is a professor of law in the Institute.
 He was Special Advisor to the former Minster of Environmental Affairs & Tourism, Mr Mohammed Valli Moosa in 2003/4.
 In the early 1990s he was involved in the inclusion of environmental right in both the Namibian and South African Constitutions.
 His book Environmental Law in South Africa (Butterworths LexisNexis 2005) was awarded the UCT book award and he is currently completing the third edition.
 His current research interests include climate change law, energy law and environmental law.
 His recent publications and reports are in the area of climate change liability, climate change and planning law, and carbon capture and storage.